ruixiw1/myCinema/README.md

 7) Done !
 You should be on the website's homepage now .

 == FUNCTIONALITY ==

--Shopster acts as a website for users to visit in order to purchase high-end & sought-after sneakers and apparrel in a simply, fast, and affordable process.
+-Shopster acts as a website for users to visit in order to purchase high-end & sought-after sneakers and apparel in a simply, fast, and affordable process.
--Users are able to create accounts, loing, browse products and their details, add products to their cart, modify their cart, and place orders.
+-Users are able to create accounts, login, browse products and their details, add products to their cart, modify their cart, and place orders.

 == SUPPORTED BROWSERS/ OS ==